 In this two-part series on Wagashi, let’s first explore its cultural and historical significance to the Japanese.

 What is Wagashi?

 The term Wagashi encompasses all Japanese desserts, from the tea ceremony delicacies to the everyday desserts.
-You may have seen them featured in Japanese movies or dramas, such as Dango (団子 skewered mochi balls), Dorayaki (どら焼き mini pancakes sandwiching a sweet filling), or Sakura Mochi (桜餅 cherry blossom pink mochi with red bean paste inside).
+You may have seen them featured in Japanese movies or dramas, such as Dango (団子 skewered mochi balls), Dorayaki (どら焼き small pancakes sandwiching a sweet filling), or Sakura Mochi (桜餅 cherry blossom pink mochi with red bean paste inside).

 Wagashi and Japanese Tea Ceremony

 The deep appreciation of the seasons is reflected in the aesthetics of Wagashi.
-For example, you may see plum blossoms and cherry blossoms motifs in the spring, young green bamboo leaves and fireworks in the summer, autumn foliage, and the harvest moon in the fall, and snow in the winter.
+For example, you may see plum blossoms and cherry blossom motifs in the spring, young green bamboo leaves and fireworks in the summer, autumn foliage, chestnuts, and the harvest moon in the fall, and snow in the winter.

 To understand the world of Wagashi, let’s first understand its history.

 The History of Wagashi

 As stated above, the history of Wagashi and the Japanese tea ceremony (茶道) are intricately linked.
 It’s impossible to separate the two when approaching their respective origins.

 Ancient artifacts show that the Japanese have been craving sweetness, going back to the Yayoi period (300 B.C.-300 A.C.) when the people ate the natural sweetness found in fruits and nuts.